-The 2022 income scenarios from the North Bay Parry Sound District clearly demonstrate that social assistance rates in Ontario do not reflect the costs of living.
-This contributes to existing evidence that shows social assistance recipients are at great risk of living in extreme poverty and food insecurity, and developing associated health issues.
+It is clear that social assistance rates in Ontario do not reflect the costs of living.
+This report contributes to existing evidence showing social assistance recipients are at great risk of living in extreme poverty and food insecurity, and developing associated health issues.